AbhinandanRoul/VarjyaSarathi.ai/README.md

 Note, for the Android app to get installed in your phone, please enable Permissions --  " __Allow playstore to install apps from unknown sources__ ".
 It is required as the app is not hosted in Google Playstore.
 - Alternative access to Industrial Bidding Portal- https://abhinandanroul-varjyasarathi-ai-main-xasecw.streamlit.app/

+The bidding portal helps different firms to bid for prices to buy different waste materials, e.g., Plastic, Paper, E-Waste, BioHazard, Metals(Scrap) for recycling.
+The seller would be the city's municipal corporation which collects the garbages from differnt bins around the city and from Doorstep Pickups.

 ## Flow Diagrams
 <img src="https://i.imgur.com/NLGhnXu.png" width="400">
 Fig. Waste Analysis Module <br>